 Per the MOU, this "joint vision and priorities" document will be incorporated into future Request(s) for Qualifications (RFQs) for development of both the Ashby and North Berkeley Station development, and will help guide the process from developer selection through project construction.
-This City-BART Joint Vision and Priorities document was one of three key outcomes of the CAG process for both North Berkeley and Ashby BART development (along with updated zoning consistent with AB 2923, and the RFQs for developers).
-This once-in-a-generation opportunity to create vibrant new neighborhoods for Berkeley merits elevated, world-class design for built and landscaped elements, including affordable housing.
+This City-BART Joint Vision and Priorities document will be one of three key outcomes of the CAG process for both North Berkeley and Ashby BART development (along with updated zoning consistent with AB 2923, and the RFQs for developers).